Saudi Arabia, Russia raise stakes in oil standoff

 Saudi Arabia has been pumping around 9.7 million bpd in the past few months.
 The kingdom holds hundreds of millions of barrels of oil in storage so its can supply oil above its production capacity.

 Brent oil prices jumped 10% on Tuesday above $37 per barrel after Russian energy minister Alexander Novak said Moscow was ready to discuss new measures with OPEC, effectively offering an olive branch to Riyadh.
+[O/R]

 But Saudi Arabia’s energy minister Prince Abdulaziz bin Salman appeared to rebuffed the idea.